 Criticized SMART station area plan back before Petaluma planners tonight

-A development project linked to Petaluma’s second SMART station failed to receive support from Planning Commission members last Tuesday, forcing city staff and the developer to regroup and attempt to appease commissioners’ concerns this week.
+A development project linked to Petaluma’s second SMART station failed to receive support from Planning Commission members Tuesday, forcing city staff and the developer to regroup and attempt to appease commissioners’ concerns next week.

 The 6.5-acre proposed project on the corner of Corona Road and North McDowell Boulevard sits next to the SMART rail corridor alongside the long-proposed east Petaluma station.
 The developer proposed to erect 110 single-family homes, both detached and attached units, and each home would include a two-car garage and small front patio area.